Schengen visa to residence permit

 Can a Schengen visa be converted into a residence permit?

 As a rule, it is not possible to convert a Schengen visa into a residence permit.
-A residence permit may only be issued if entry was made with the designated national visa (Type D) (Section 5 (2) of the Residence Act).
+A residence permit may generally only be issued if entry was made with the designated national visa (Type D) (Section 5 (2) of the Residence Act).

 Are there any exceptions to the visa requirement for a residence permit?

-Yes, in rare exceptional cases, the visa requirement may be waived, for example, in cases of a strict legal right or if completing the visa procedure would be unreasonable (Section 5 (2) Sentence 2 of the Residence Act).
+Yes, in rare exceptional cases, the visa requirement may be waived, for example, in cases of a strict legal right or if completing the visa procedure later would be unreasonable (Section 5 (2) Sentence 2 of the Residence Act).
 However, such exceptions are very limited and rare.

 6. Conclusion